MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L06_Approval_flow.md

 16. Go to the **Dynamic Content** pane, search for **Full Name**, and select **Full Name** from the **Get Created User** section.

 17. It is good practice to include a link to the record that needs the approval.
-    Start a new browser window and navigate to make.powerapps.com.
+Start a new browser window and navigate to <make.powerapps.com>.

-18. Make sure you are in your **Practice** environment.
+18. In your new window, make sure you are in your **Practice** environment.

 19. Select **Apps** and click to open the **Knowledge Admin** application.

-20. Select **Assessment** and click to open the **Test Assessment**.
+20. Select **Assessment** and click to open an assessment.

 21. Find the **Pop Out** button located in bottom left of the form and click on it.

-22. A new window will open, copy the **URL** of the window.
+22. A new window will open.
+Copy the **URL** of the window.

 23. Open a notepad and paste the URL.